SatvikS7/Lab5_Starter/README.md

 # Lab 5 - Starter
-1. Would you use a unit test to test the “message” feature of a messaging application?
-Why or why not?
-For this question, assume the “message” feature allows a user to write and send a message to another user.
-- I would not use unit tests to test this "message" feature because this feature requires the interaction with another user meaning it needs to make calls to other applications.
-Therefore, using unit tests would not be applicible.
-2. Would you use a unit test to test the “max message length” feature of a messaging application?
-Why or why not?
-For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.
+By Satvik Sriram and Michael Pena

+1. No, you would not test the whole "message" feature of a messaging application, due to the fact that this feature contains multiple parts.
+Unit testing would only be helpful at looking at independent parts of the entire "message feature" such as being able to type messages, or receiving messages.
+As a result, the fact that messaging requires proper typing, sending, recieving and displaying, it may be difficult to see where a bug may occur if it involves two or more parts of the process.
-- Yes, I would use unit tests to test the "max message length" feature because
+2. Yes, you would use unit testing to test the "max message length" feature of a message.
+This is because only one objective is focused here, ensuring the length of the string in the input field, so the only small feature at focus here is typing messages.
+Therefore, since only one feature is needed to run this, a unit test is great to use here.